Jose Siri Player Props: Rays vs. Guardians

 Jose Siri At The Plate

-- In 27.3% of his games this season, he has gone deep, and 8.1% of his trips to the plate.
+- He has hit a home run in 26.9% of his games this season, and 8% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.